Workforce Development

 Paid Internships

-With an interdisciplinary, experiential approach, we connect students to local industry professionals who provide workplace tours, help create authentic projects, and by high school work side-by-side with students through paid internship experiences such as these programs at Norwalk Hospital and The Maritime Aquarium.
+With an interdisciplinary, experiential approach, we connect students to local industry professionals who provide workplace tours, help create authentic projects, and work side-by-side with students through paid internship experiences such as these programs at Norwalk Hospital and The Maritime Aquarium.
 Carver is presently focusing on introducing students to careers in health care, life sciences, information technology and business services, and manufacturing.

 Carver’s Own High School Counselors